facelessuser/ScopeHunter/docs/usage.md

 ```

 #### show_popup
-This uses the new ST3 tooltip API to display as is my personal favorite.
+This uses the new ST3 tooltip API to display and is my personal favorite.
 It shows a styled tooltip with all the information about the scope of the current cursor(s).
 You get previews of the colors, and you can click links to copy the info to the clipboard.

 #### show_statusbar
 This shows just the scope in the status bar.
 Simple and subtle.